 Hooklength and Snood Line

 A hooklength (also known as a snood) is the length of line which terminates in the hook.
 Many anglers use a different type of line for the hooklength, with the most popular with UK anglers being Sunset’s Amnesia line.
 This type of line is specifically designed for hooklengths as it is memory free, meaning that it does not tangle in the way normal monofilament does, making it ideal for hooklengths.
-Amnesia is available to order online from Sea Angling Shop in 20lb or 30lb breaking strains.
+Amnesia is most commonly used by UK anglers in 20lb or 30lb breaking strains.
 Anglers targeting large species with sharp teeth such as conger eels and sharks may use wire line for their hooklengths as these species may be able to bite through monofilament line.
 Fluorocarbon is a modern type of monofilament line which is strong and abrasion resistant, as well as being practically invisible underwater.
 For these reasons it is becoming increasingly popular for hooklengths in sea fishing, although it is expensive.
 Read the full article on snood and hooklength line by clicking here.

 Weak Link Line